 The Whole World Sees the Moon

-Anitism refers to the mythologies and indigenous religions of the Philippines from the pre-colonial age to the present.
-It is from the word "anito," which refers to the country's various nature spirits, ancestral spirits, and the divine.
+The mythologies and indigenous religions of the Philippines from pre-colonial times to the present are referred to as anitism.
+The term derives from the word "anito," which alludes to the various nature spirits, ancestral spirits, and the divine in the nation.
 There are a lot of Filipino folktales, beliefs, stories, and myths involving the Moon, including the ones we explore below.

 Bakunawa: The Moon-Eating Monster

 Numerous tales about moon-eating monsters are told in the Philippines.
 The Bakunawa is one of the most typical moon-eating creatures.
 This gigantic mythical sea creature was described as having the head, gills, and scales of a fish, fin-like wings, and the body of a snake.
 It would emerge from the sea and rise to swallow the Moon whole.
 What we now refer to as a lunar eclipse was the indication that the Bakunawa was trying to eat the Moon.

 Essentially, the shadow cast by the Earth on the Moon during a lunar eclipse was believed to be the shadow of the monster that was attempting to devour the moon.
 People would bang pots, beat drums, and play instruments to make raucous noises to frighten away the beast.
 This creature was disturbed by these noises.
 In addition to lunar eclipses, the Bakunawa was said to be the cause of earthquakes — its underground movements would shake the upper world.